 - Students will earn a passing mark (pass) for the course once they meet the learning outcomes.

 How do the Math and English Foundations courses work?

 - The delivery of Math and English Foundations is unique to the NVSD.
 Students who register for Math 8 and 9 (Numeracy), or English 8 and 9 (Literacy) will be assessed on the first day of classes and then grouped based on skill level.

-- This provides the opportunity for directed, individualized learning, and allows the teacher to focus on the gaps in learning and the needs for support as demonstrated through the assessments.
+- This provides the opportunity for direct, individualized learning, and allows the teacher to focus on gaps in learning and the needs for support as demonstrated through the assessments.

 If my son/daughter takes a Foundations course are they guaranteed to pass?